clemsonciti/workshop-R/_episodes/06-Functions.md

 }
 Addtwo(1,2)
 ```
-## Return specific value from function
+## Specifying a variable for the result
 Syntax:
 ```r
 f <- function(args){